Parpinax/Aqoris-Arena/README.txt

 freshen up my C skills before the semester started and code something I was interested in.

-Thank you for taking the time to read this, I hope you have a great day!
+Thank you for taking the time to read this.
+Any helpful criticism is more than welcome.
+I'd love to get better at this!
+I hope you have a great day!
 	- Owen
 ----------------------------------------------------------------------